Bishop Sycamore High School scandal

-The Centurions suffered lopsided losses in all six of their 2020 games, yet their lack of success did not hinder their ability to schedule marquee games against elite preparatory and high schools.
+The Centurions suffered lopsided losses in all six of their games in 2020, but their lack of success did not hinder their ability to schedule marquee games against elite preparatory and high schools.
 The televised game against IMG Academy was the second time they had played the school, following a similar 56–6 loss in 2020.
 Their 2021 schedule was ranked the fourth most difficult of any high school team in the United States.
 In the wake of the scandal surrounding the game, Bishop Sycamore's remaining opponents canceled their games against the team.

 Pre-scandal background

-Former player Aaron Boyd said in an interview with Complex that athletes were recruited under the premise of the school being the "IMG of the Midwest".
-However, many of their student-athletes were older than high-school age, and there was no real campus.
+Former player Aaron Boyd stated in an interview with Complex that athletes were recruited under the premise of the school being the "IMG of the Midwest".
+However, many of their student-athletes were older than typical high-school age, and there was no real campus.
 Instead, athletes were housed in a hotel for five months, with the only schooling being one visit to a public library.
-The school also struggled to maintain coaches as 80% of the coaching staff quit during the season and the team was left with just two coaches and one mother of a player.
-The players were also not provided with food and some players resorted to stealing from supermarkets to eat.
+The school also struggled to maintain coaches as 80% of the coaching staff resigned during the season being left with just two coaches and one player's mother.
+The players were also not provided with food as some players resorted to stealing from supermarkets in order to eat.

 Complex also conducted an anonymous interview with two former Bishop Sycamore students.
 They revealed that then head coach, Leroy Johnson, recruited the students with the prospect of "practicing at Ohio State's facilities".
-In reality, they held practice outside of an apartment complex that housed students at Ohio State.
+In reality, they held practices outside of an apartment complex that housed students at Ohio State.
 The team also did not have athletic trainers, which resulted in the athletes playing injured.
 The apartments housing the students frequently evicted them after Johnson failed to pay rent.
-Many players already graduated from high school and there "were four or five kids that were 20, 21, [and] had children of their own".
+Many players had already graduated from high school and there "were four or five kids that were 20, 21, [and] had children of their own".
 A number of players had legal issues; at one point so many players had active arrest warrants that the team could not fly to away games.
-One player actually joined the team immediately after being released from jail.
+One player joined the team immediately after being released from jail.
 The team also struggled with camaraderie; a former player claimed there were at least five fights at every practice.